Explore Lesson 1

-- Ask guiding questions to encourage your pupils to “think aloud” and explain their thought processes and reasoning in the decisions they’ve made while building and programming.
+- Ask guiding questions to encourage your students to “think aloud” and explain their thought processes and reasoning in the decisions they've made while building and programming.

 Teacher Observation Checklist

-- Measure your pupils’ proficiency in brainstorming solutions for a defined problem.
+- Measure your students’ proficiency in brainstorming solutions for a defined problem.